Hybrid artistic practice situated between materiality, digital transformation, and sculptural intervention.

 MAG Home: Co-Organizer: Franziska Fennert

-In my artistic practice, I explore contemporary social conditions through interdisciplinary and experimental approaches.
-My mission is to create spaces—both physical and conceptual—that challenge conventional perspectives and invite active participation.
-By merging analogue and digital media with DIY strategies, I aim to expand the possibilities of artistic production and foster new ways of understanding culture, society, and human experience.
+In my artistic practice with the Minimal Art Gallery, I explore contemporary social conditions through interdisciplinary and experimental approaches.
+My aim is to create spaces—both physical and conceptual—that challenge conventional perspectives and invite active participation.
+By combining analogue and digital media with do-it-yourself strategies, I expand the possibilities of artistic production and open up new ways of understanding culture, society, and human experience.